Edditoria/validid/README.md

 console.log(validid.cnid('120103198806018241')); // return true
 ```

-## Planning
+## Help Me Out!

-This repo is in stable and ready for you, while here is the plan to give more:
+This repo is in stable and ready for you, while here are some aspects need your help:

-- [ ] return reason(s) that ID is invalid
-- [ ] more countries and places, if checksum is available:
-	- 1st generation of China ID card
-	- Macau ID card
-	- \[...\]
-- [ ] validate address code (using plugin, not in core)
-	- 2nd generation of China ID card
-	- Korea
-- [ ] get information from the ID number
-- [ ] ~~generate random number~~ (I don't know any use case.
-Please comment in issue if you need it.)
+- Bugs and new policy that may need an update.
+However, please do not expose any real ID.
+- Grammar and writing, including code comments.
+- Open an issue if you want more than simple true/false validation.
+- I'm not sure why developers need an ID generator.
+Please tell me your need.
+- Any suggestion you want to make.

 ## Copyright and License